BEC Climate & Nature Theatre

 10:50 – 11:50

 From dense cities to rainforest coastlines, Asia holds unmatched potential for nature-based infrastructure.
 This session opens with case studies showing how green-grey hybrids – combining engineered and ecological elements – can be both cost-effective and biodiversity-positive.
-The focus: scalable designs suited to cities and landscapes across the Indo-Pacific Biodiversity Corridor, from Yunnan to Myanmar, Thailand to Indonesia.
+The focus: scalable designs suited to cities and landscapes across the Indo-Pacific Biodiversity Corridor, from Yunnan to Myanmar, Thailand to Indonesia, and to Hong Kong.
 A cross-sector panel explores how to bring these projects to life through finance, policy, and partnerships that align infrastructure with nature.

 Speakers